-Recognizing that JAXA shall provide a sample of the asteroid Ryugu brought back by Hayabusa2, recognizing that JAXA issued the Announcement of Opportunity (hereinafter referred to as "AO"), the Research Organization submitted a proposal in response to the AO, and recognizing that JAXA has selected that proposal, the parties hereto agree to the Terms and Conditions as follows.
+Recognizing that JAXA shall provide asteroid samples recognizing that JAXA issued the Announcement of Opportunity (hereinafter referred to as "AO"), the Research Organization submitted a proposal in response to the AO, and recognizing that JAXA has selected that proposal, the parties hereto agree to the Terms and Conditions as follows.
 The Terms and Conditions may not be modified depending on the proposer's circumstances.